ryan-m-may/ryan-m-may/README.md

 - Working as a SEIR for Galvanize's Operation: Level Up program.

 - I’m currently working on re-creating a full-stack application using Go and TypeScript that I had previously made in JavaScript and Node.
+Then hosting it on my Raspberry Pi LAN to simulate a real world server farm.

 ### Languages & Tools:
 ![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white)